pytorch/xla/docs/pjrt.md

 Thus, we have reimplemented `xm.rendezvous` with native XLA collective communication, which is much more stable and well-tested on large TPU pods.
-This imposes two new constraints compared to the XRT implementation:
+This imposes two new constraints compared to the PJRT implementation:

 - Because the payload has to become part of the XLA graph, `xm.mark_step` is called both before and after the data is transferred.
 Calling `xm.rendezvous`